-For Coordinators
+For Facilitators

-THE COMPASS COORDINATOR
+THE COMPASS facilitator

-Coordinator must be accredited (complete training) and sign off on the Code of Conduct.
+The Facilitator must be accredited (complete training) and sign off on the Code of Conduct.

-COORDINATOR PORTAL
+facilitator PORTAL

-COORDINATOR ACCREDITATION/TRAINING
+facilitator ACCREDITATION/TRAINING

 STEP 1 – PRE-READING